Why Rescue Duct

 Art graduated from Beech Grove High School in 1978.
-After graduation he enlisted in the United States Coast Guard.
+After graduation, he enlisted in the United States Coast Guard.
 After being honorably discharged he worked in the oil patch in south Texas until he began his career as a firefighter.
-He was hired as industrial firefighter.
-The slow economy in the mid 80’s forced him to move back to Indiana where he continue his career as a firefighter.
+He was hired as an industrial firefighter.
+The slow economy in the mid 80’s forced him to move back to Indiana where he continues his career as a firefighter.

-While working for the Indianapolis Police Department as a dispatcher, he was a volunteer for Wayne Twp Fire Department until he was hired with the City of Franklin Fire Department in 1989.
+While working for the Indianapolis Police Department as a dispatcher, he was a volunteer for Wayne Twp Fire Department until he was hired by the City of Franklin Fire Department in 1989.
 He is currently a Lieutenant with a total of 30 years of service.
-Art has been marred for 25 years, between he and his wife, they have 5 children and 4 grandchildren.
+Art has been married for 25 years, between him and his wife, they have 5 children and 4 grandchildren.
 In his spare time he enjoys spending time with his family, upland and waterfowl hunting, camping, traveling and recently fly fishing.

 Jim married in 1977, has three children and nine grandchildren.
 Fly fishing, hiking, and taking “the road less traveled” are his passions when not working.